rcbops-cookbooks/swift/README.md

  * node[:osops_networks][:swift] - CIDR of the storage network (what
    address to bind storage nodes to, what ip address to use in rings, etc)

+ * node[:osops_networks][:public] - CIDR of the network that
+   that the proxy listens to, or the load balancer for proxies listens on

 Deps
 ====